kontent-ai/gatsby-packages/README.md

 You can use the plugin in any of the following ways:

 * Install the [gatsby-source-kentico-cloud](https://www.npmjs.com/package/gatsby-source-kentico-cloud) NPM package into your Gatsby site via `npm install --save gatsby-source-kentico-cloud`.
-* Use the [gatsby-starter-kentico-cloud](https://github.com/Kentico/gatsby-starter-kentico-cloud) starter site, which has the NPM package installed.
+* (Comming soon) Use the [gatsby-starter-kentico-cloud](https://github.com/Kentico/gatsby-starter-kentico-cloud) starter site, which has the NPM package installed.

 ### Features